Hidden Integrality and Semi-random Robustness of SDP Relaxation for Sub-Gaussian Mixture Model: Introduction

-Theoretical performance guarantees for convex relaxation methods have been studied in a body of classical and recent work.
-As will be discussed in the related work section (Section \ref{sec:related}), these existing results often have one of the two forms: \begin{enumerate} \item How well the (rounded) solution of a relaxation optimizes a particular objective function (e.g., the k-means or k-medians objective) compared to the original integer program, as captured by an \emph{approximation factor} \citep{charikar1999constant,kanungo2004local,peng2007approximating,li2016approximating}; \item When the solution of a relaxation corresponds exactly to the ground-truth clustering, a phenomenon known as \emph{exact recovery} and studied in a more recent line of work \citep{nellore2015recovery,awasthi2015relax,mixon2017clustering,iguchi2017certify,li2017kmeans}. \end{enumerate} In many practical scenarios, optimizing a particular objective function, and designing approximation algorithms for doing so, are often only a means to solving the two inference problems above, namely learning the true underlying model that generates the observed data.
-Results on exact recovery are more directly relevant to this goal; however, such results often require very stringent conditions on the separation or signal-to-noise ratio (SNR) of the model.
+Theoretical performance guarantees for convex relaxation methods have been investigated in a body of both old and recent work.
+As will be discussed in greater details in the related work section (Section \ref{sec:related}), these existing results often come in one of two forms: \begin{enumerate} \item How well the (rounded) solution of a relaxation optimizes a particular objective function (e.g., the k-means or k-medians objective) compared to the original integer program, as studied in classical work on \emph{approximation factors} \cite{charikar1999constant,kanungo2004local,peng2007approximating,li2016approximating}; \item When the solution of a relaxation exactly recovers the ground-truth clustering, a phenomenon known as \emph{exact recovery} and studied in a more recent line of work \cite{nellore2015recovery,awasthi2015relax,mixon2017clustering,iguchi2017certify,li2017kmeans}. \end{enumerate} In many applications, optimizing a particular objective function, and designing approximation algorithms for doing so, are often only a means to an end, whereas the ultimate goal is to solve the two statistical inference problems above, both of which involve learning the true underlying model that generates the observed data.
+Results on exact recovery are more directly relevant to this goal.
+However, such results often require very stringent conditions on the separation or signal-to-noise ratio (SNR) of the model.
 In practice, convex relaxation solutions are rarely exact, even when the data are generated from the assumed model.
-On the other hand, researchers have observed that the solutions, while not exact or integer-valued, are often a good approximation to the desired solution that represents the ground truth \citep{mixon2017clustering}.
+On the other hand, researchers have observed that the solutions, while not exact or integer-valued, are often a good approximation to the desired solution that represents the true model~\cite{mixon2017clustering}.
 Such a phenomenon is not captured by the results on exact recovery.

-In this paper, we aim to strengthen our understanding of the convex relaxation approach to SGMMs.
-In particular, we study the regime where solutions of convex relaxations are not integral in general, and seek to directly characterize the \emph{estimation errors} of the solutions\textemdash namely, their distance to desired integer solution corresponding to the true underlying model.
+In this paper, we aim to strengthen our understanding of the convex relaxation approach for clustering SGMM.
+In particular, we study the regime where solutions of convex relaxations are not exact, and directly characterize the \emph{estimation errors} of the solutions\textemdash namely, their distance to desired (integer) solution corresponding to the true underlying model.

-\subsection{Our contributions}
+\subsection{Our Contributions}